DeepRobot2020/T1P2_Traffic-Sign-Classifier/writeup_template.md

 | Stop Sign	      		| Stop Sign					 				|
 | Double Curve			| Dangerous cure to right      							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This result is wrose, compared to the prediction accuray on test dataset (93%).
 However, if the number of test images increase, the prediction accuray should be close to 93%.
+The reviewer also kindly pointed out that this might be caused by unblanced training data set and the issue can be resolved by adding jitter into traning dataset.
+I will try this trick later on.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)